qlik-bots/QlikBotNode/README.md

 	- Helpdesk: This comes with every Qlik Sense Desktop installation.
 You will find it under C:\Users\{username}\Documents\Qlik\Sense\Apps\Helpdesk Management.qvf
 	- Salesforce: https://github.com/yianni-ververis/Salesforce/tree/master/Files
 	- CIO Dashboard: https://github.com/yianni-ververis/CIO/tree/master/Files
 - Once uploaded to the Qlik Sense Enterprise, get the app ids from the QMC and with the your host DNS put them in the app/server/config.json.
-Make sure that the apps are published.
+    - Make sure that the apps are published.
+    - Make sure that the host name is the same as the folder name under your certs.
+Enigma.js will read the certs from there to connect to your engine and authenticate users.

 And know at least some of these web technologies: